 What is EMDR?

-EMDR stands for Eye Movement Desensitization.
+EMDR stands for Eye Movement Desensitization and Reprocessing.
 EMDR works to help teens access their “stuck point” or the memory that is causing their distress and helps them reprocess it to be less painful and disruptive in their life.
 This is done through bilateral stimulation (stimulating both sides of the brain).
 Bilateral stimulation effectively moves the memory from the emotional part of the brain to the logical side.
 This allows it to be reprocessed and desensitized.

 EMDR is unique because it doesn’t require talking about what happened.
 This can be a relief to teens, especially ones who struggle to talk to adults.
 Additionally, many teens are scared to talk about what happened to them.
 Teenagers have a heightened attunement to criticism and they fear being judged.
 Sometimes, this can make it even more difficult to retell the details of an incident.
 This is because these memories may bring them shame or guilt.
 With EMDR the focus is not on talking about what happened or telling the story.
 Instead, the focus of EMDR for teens is on processing the memories.